20LitersAdmin/filterbuildscheduler/README.md

 # README

 ## Things to do
-0. Accept button on registration modal not working
 0.2 Modal page when form with errors doesn't close

 0.3 Jeff --> Jereme, Dannie, Natalie